 - Branded – put YOUR company’s logo instead of PRT!
 One of the best parts of having sub-accounts in our agency rank tracker is that they’re 100% white label.
 In fact, they’re one of the highest forms of white-label solutions available to you since it effectively keeps PRT fully backstage.
 Imagine showing a potential client PRT’s dashboard with your logo on it, making it seem like it’s YOUR technology.

 Here is PRT’s dashboard before being white labelled:

 - Editing URLs/Terms, adding Terms, adding/deleting URLs – This is where you tweak the permissions you want the sub account to have based on the user’s level of involvement in an SEO campaign.
 This will also allow you to better manage your keyword quota among sub-accounts.

 - Updates on demand – Since you can have up to 3 rank-tracking updates on demand per day with PRT, it would be wise to limit who has control over those updates.
 Every update like this gives you a fresh and current picture of your ranks, which is in itself is a very valuable feature to have in a SERP tracker.
-The 3 updates per day apply to your ENTIRE account so that each keyword you track can be updated, giving you fresh ranks every time.
+The 3 updates per day apply to your ENTIRE account (including all sub-accounts) so that each keyword you track can be updated, giving you fresh ranks every time.

 - Assign Groups – Decide what ranking data is assigned to a sub-account.
 Groups are an organising property of PRT which mark the websites you are tracking.
 Each website can be assigned to a group, helping you organise and differentiate between campaigns.
 You decide which data each sub-account gets to see and edit; you can limit access to the data based on campaign permissions inside your business.